CesiumGS/3d-tiles/README.md

   2. All strings defined in this spec (properties names, enums) use only ASCII charset and must be written as plain text.
   3. Names (keys) within JSON objects must be unique, i.e., duplicate keys aren't allowed.

-## URLs
+## URIs

-3D Tiles use URLs to reference tile content.
+3D Tiles use URIs to reference tile content.
+These URIs may point to [relative external references (RFC3986)] or be data URIs that embed resources in the JSON.
+Embedded resources use [the "data" URI scheme (RFC2397)](https://tools.ietf.org/html/rfc2397).

-All URLs must be valid resolvable URIs, and may be absolute or relative.
-When the url is relative, its base is always relative to the referring tileset `.json` file.
+When the URI is relative, its base is always relative to the referring tileset JSON file.

+Client implementations are required to support relative external references and embedded resources.
+Optionally, client implementations may support other schemes (such as `http://`).
+All URIs must be valid and resolvable.

 ## Tiles